-- Provide programs which develop in the students godly character and a desire to know God and His Word so that they become more and more conformed to the image of Christ. - 2.
+- 1. Provide programs which develop in the students godly character and a desire to know God and His Word so that they become more and more conformed to the image of Christ. - 2.
 Provide programs which will develop the students' communicative and quantitative skills to prepare them to function effectively in society. - 3.
-Provide programs which will prepare students for their chosen ministry or profession or to pursue graduate or professional studies.
+Provide programs which will prepare students for their chosen ministry or profession or to pursue graduate or professional studies. - 4.
+Provide students with the opportunity for cultural enrichment, assisting them in developing personal standards for evaluating the arts (music, drama, visual art, and literature). - 5.
+Provide programs which will encourage the students to recognize and to fulfill their responsibility to serve Christ and to witness to others.